internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 * Workflow process for the organization when applying to join consortial blockchain network.
 * Needs to be combined with #0003RFC
-* Citeria to evaluate applicants
+* Criteria to evaluate applicants
 * Voting for new members
 * Voting algorithm including a "majority rule"
 * Interval for internal voting process